The Best Cash Back Credit Cards for 2021

 To sweeten the deal even more:

 Earn an unlimited 3% cash back at U.S. gas stations and transit purchases.
-You earn 1% cash back everywhere else.
+You earn 1% cash back on all other eligible purchases.

-There’s a $95 annual fee for this card, but the 6% cash back at grocery stores can be worth up to $360 each year by itself.
+There’s a $95 annual fee (see Rates & Fees; terms apply) for this card, but the cash back on groceries can be worth up to $360 each year by itself.

 You’ll recoup the annual fee if you spend at least a combined $132 per month at U.S. supermarkets and U.S. streaming services.